 This little snippet took a while to process.
 Me?
 Witch Weekly?
 Never in a million years.
-I had bought it once in my life, and that was for a free tube of lipstick that had been taped to the cover.
+I had bought it once in my life, and that was for the free lipstick that had been taped to the cover.

 ‘We’re looking for some fresh talent,’ she said, spreading out her hands.
 ‘I felt your work showed real…promise.’